 - Homeward’s Street Sheet features a list of resources for people experiencing homelessness including law enforcement, shelter information, mental health resources, and more.

-- If you someone is 3 days or less away from losing housing or are already experiencing homelessness, call the Shelter Diversion Line at 804-972-0813.
+- If you someone is 3 days or less away from losing housing or are already experiencing homelessness, call the Homeless Crisis Line at 804-972-0813.
 This phone line facilitates access to resources and shelter alternatives.

 - Dial “211” for utilities/rent/mortgage and other human and social service assistance.